 This event is free and open to the public and is being widely publicized throughout US and Mexico, both on social media and through TV channels, press and internet.

-The 6th Edition of Concert Without Borders will be held on Saturday, August 24 at 5:30 pm.
+The 7th Edition of Concert Without Borders will be held online on Tuesday, September 15 at 7:00 p.m.